 What Should I do?
 Get Immediate Medical Care

-If you have been injured in a Madison County boating accident, the first thing to do is stay safe, swim to shore, or find floatation and get immediate medical care.
+Wondering what to do in a boating accident?
+If you have been injured in a Madison County boating accident, the first thing to do is stay safe, swim to shore, or find flotation and get immediate medical care.
 Your health is the most important thing.

 Go to the Hospital as Soon as Pain Presents Itself